 The Employers' contributions to the Plan are determined annually by the Board of Directors.
-During 2011, the Employers will make matching contributions to the Plan equal to a percentage of the first 5% (100% on the first 3% and 50% on the next 2%) of total compensation that a participant contributes to the Plan.
+The Employers make safe harbor matching contributions to the Plan equal to a percentage of the first 5% (100% on the first 3% and 50% on the next 2%) of total compensation that a participant contributes to the Plan.
 The Employers may also make profit sharing contributions as determined by the Board of Directors each year.
 Contributions are subject to certain limitations.